AnggaR96s/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Writing with a broken pencil is pointless.